 - Pour the tempering over rice and mix well.
 OR add rice to the tempering pan and toss the rice in the hot pan for few seconds.

 - Serve as is or with some raita.
 I made some yogurt rice and served peanut rice as is.
 Some peanut rice and yogurt rice was a complete meal.

-- Spices – In the recipe I used peppercorn but substituted peppercorns with chili powder on one occasion and green chilies on another occasion.
-If using chili powder, mix it with rice and if using green chilies, add it in the tempering.
+- Spices – In the recipe I used peppercorn but you can substitute peppercorns with chili powder and/or green chilies.
+If using chili powder, mix it with rice and if using green chilies, add it when tempering.
 These three spices give different flavor to rice depending on the spice used.
-Or you can skip all these and just add one more dry chili to the spice powder.
+Or you can skip all three and just add one more dry chili to the spice powder.
 Depending on your mood and taste, pick the spice of your choice.

 - Rice – I used freshly cooked rice but this recipe works great with leftover rice.

 - Serving Size – If this is the only item on the menu, double the recipe unless quantity of rice mentioned above is sufficient for you.